mariano/pyfire/README.markdown

 		$ sudo apt-get install python-twisted

+For *Fedora*, Twisted is in the official repositories and can be installed with:

+		$ yum install python-twisted

 For *Arch Linux*, Twisted is in the extra repository and can be installed with:

 		$ pacman -S twisted